amsadeghzadeh/amsadeghzadeh.github.io/_posts/2019-06-06-Great_work.md

 There's a lot of beauty in ordinary things, isn't that kind of the point? <br />
 [The Office]

 Never let success get to your head.
-Never let failure get to your heart.
+Never let failure get to your heart.<br />
 [Ziad K. Abdelnour]